neda-ale/Coursera_Capstone/README.md

 **Figure 1:** Canberra dataset.

 The next step was to visualize the location of the various postal codes within Canberra to obtain a general understanding of the location (Figure 2).
-As we can see

 ![alt text](https://github.com/neda-ale/Coursera_Capstone/blob/main/Figure2.jpg "Figure 2: Location of each postal code within Canberra, Australia.")